Zhong-Lab-UCSD/HiFislides/README.md

 **hifia_1n_marker_per_spot.pl**
 (1)
-argument - 1: output from hifia_asort.pl
+argument - 1: output from **hifia_asort.pl**
 argument - 2: a tables assign genes to HiFi read pairs.
 argument - 3: ID of the flowcell
 argument - 4: a txt provides Ensembl Gene ID for those interesting genes.
 In this workflow, all genes found by HIFI sequencing were used.
 argument - 5: a txt provides gene official symbl for each Ensembl Gene ID.
-(2) Goal: for each hifi read pair,hifia_1n_marker_per_spot.pl read the spatial barcodes aligned to R1, and genes aligned to R2.
+(2) Goal: for each hifi read pair, **hifia_1n_marker_per_spot.pl** read the spatial barcodes aligned to R1, and genes aligned to R2.
 Then iterated on each spatial coordiante and print all related hifi reads and related genes, creating a spot-to-gene table.
 (3) Output:
 column 1 - ID of tile
 column 2 - X axis coordinate (columns)